Mission Dolores

 What you need to know

-Mission San Francisco de Asís, known as Mission Dolores, is the oldest intact building in San Francisco.
-The adobe chapel has stood since 1791 and survived the 1906 earthquake without major damage.
+Mission San Francisco de Asis, known as Mission Dolores, is the oldest intact building in San Francisco, an adobe chapel that has stood since 1791 and survived the 1906 earthquake.

-The mission was founded in 1776 by Father Francisco Palóu, working under Junípero Serra, five days before the Declaration of Independence was signed.
-The first site was near a creek (Arroyo de los Dolores, which gave the mission its common name) but proved too cold and damp.
+The mission was founded in 1776 by Father Francisco Palou, working under Junipero Serra, five days before the Declaration of Independence was signed.
 Construction of the current chapel began in 1782.
-Ohlone people provided most of the labor, much of it coerced, and many died from European diseases and the conditions of mission life.
+Ohlone people provided most of the labor, much of it coerced, and many died from European diseases and mission conditions.

 The chapel interior remains largely as it was.
-The ceiling beams were lashed together with rawhide instead of nailed.
-The geometric ceiling decoration uses original vegetable-dye paint.
-The scale and decoration contrast with the larger basilica built next door in 1918.
+The ceiling beams were lashed with rawhide instead of nailed, and the geometric decoration uses original vegetable-dye paint, contrasting with the larger basilica built next door in 1918.
+The cemetery holds some of the city’s earliest recorded burials; a monument acknowledges the thousands of Ohlone buried in unmarked plots.
+A small museum displays artifacts and exhibits on Ohlone life.
+A small entrance fee supports preservation.

-Visiting takes less than an hour unless you read every gravestone.
-There is a small entrance fee that supports preservation.
-The mission is at 3321 16th Street at Dolores, three blocks from the 16th Street BART station.
+The mission is at 16th and Dolores, three blocks from the 16th Street BART station.

 Explore Nearby